fureyc/municipal-water-demand-forecasting/README.md

 close to 10%.

 The analysis also extended the earlier weather result.
-Warmer prior-day conditions were associated with both **higher predicted demand and wider forecast distributions**.
+Warmer prior-day conditions were associated with both higher predicted demand and wider forecast distributions.
 Average raw quantile-regression width increased from about **1.66 MGD** in the coolest temperature quintile to **4.04 MGD** in the warmest.
 Nearly **75% of the widest 10% of calibrated intervals occurred during summer**.